veracity/veracity-documentation/sections/createaservice/createaservice.md

 ## Next steps

 [Sign up ](https://developer.veracity.com/)for a profile to create a Project, resource group and application credentials.
-Already done it?
-Use the [Veracity Application Generator](https://developer.veracity.com/docs/section/createaservice/generator/installgenerator) to kick start the development of your application.

 Check out our [documentation](https://developer.veracity.com/docs) to understand how to integrate use our platform services.
 You can create your service from scratch using any language you want.